wombleton/gitlaw-nz/acts/M/Motor Vehicle Sales Act 2003.md

 *   (1) If a person is alleged to have committed an infringement offence, that person may either---

-    *   (a) be proceeded against summarily for the offence; or
+    *   (a) be proceeded against by filing a charging document under [section 14][323] of the Criminal Procedure Act 2011; or

     *   (b) be issued with an infringement notice as provided in [section 113][168].

-    (2) If an infringement notice has been issued under [section 113][168], proceedings for the offence to which the notice relates may be commenced in accordance with [section 21][323] of the Summary Proceedings Act 1957, and in that case the provisions of that section apply with the necessary modifications.
+    (2) If an infringement notice has been issued under [section 113][168], proceedings for the offence to which the notice relates may be commenced in accordance with [section 21][324] of the Summary Proceedings Act 1957, and in that case the provisions of that section apply with the necessary modifications.

+    Section 112(1)(a): replaced, on 1 July 2013, by [section 413][322] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 113 Issue of infringement notices